xiahouzuoxin/torchctr/README.md

 > 1. Apply polars instead of pandas to process data.
 I first implemented the pandas version of FeatureTransformer, but it's very slow when datasize> 20 millon.
 > 2. Apply parquets instead of pickle files to save data samples.
 It's really saved my memory.

-## Supported features:
+## Features:

-* Both numerical and categorical input features
+* Fast [FeatureTransformer](./torchctr/transformer.py) for DNN (tested on >100millon rows on single machine).
+Which support:
-  * Categorical: automatic vocabulary extraction, low-frequency filtering, dynamic embedding, hash embedding
+  - Both numerical and categorical input features
-  * Numerical: standard or 0-1 normalization, automatic discretization, automatic update of statistical number for standard or 0-1 normalization if new data is fed in
+    - Categorical: automatic vocabulary extraction, low-frequency filtering, dynamic embedding, hash embedding
-* Variable-length sequence feature support, if there's order in the sequence, please put the latest data before the oldest data as it may pads at the end of the sequence
+    - Numerical: standard/0-1 normalization, automatic discretization, automatic update of statistical number for standard/0-1 normalization when multiple times of fitting.
-* Sequence features support weights by setting the weight column
+  - Variable-length sequence feature support, if there's order in the sequence, please put the latest data before the oldest data as it may pads at the end of the sequence
 * Implemented a common [Trainer](./torchctr/trainer.py) for training pytorch models, and save/load the results
 * Basic FastAPI for [Model API Serving](./torchctr/serving/serve.py)